My research interests are broadly in the area of Human-Computer Interaction (HCI), including topics such as:

 - In the wild deployments of home energy agent technologies, see our CHI ’14 paper: Doing the Laundry with Agents.

 - Collaboration with the Centre for Sustainable Energy (CSE) to study and support their work on giving advice to people in fuel poverty.
-There’s a full CHI ’16 paper on the informative sensor kit deployment in the wild, and a full UbiComp ’14 paper about our fieldwork with CSE advisors, and there’s a short paper here.
+There’s a full CHI ’16 paper on the formative sensor kit deployment in the wild, a full ECSCW ’17 paper and a full UbiComp ’14 paper about our fieldwork with CSE advisors, and there’s a short paper here.
 This work has been funded by the CharIoT project, which has also been awarded EPSRC impact accelerator account funds by the University of Nottingham, and is being continued as a Horizon Agile project.

 - Development and evaluation of recommender systems on energy tariff and usage shifting based on household profiles.
 See for example our IUI ’13 paper or AgentSwitch in action at www.agentswitch.org.